There aren't any images for this school. Be the first to show your picture to thousands of people!

 The Master of Science programs offer students the opportunity to earn degrees in six areas of study including sports management, environmental policy and information technology.
 Finally, the Master of Education program offers five areas of study including a master’s in teaching and guidance and counseling as well as specializations in elementary and secondary education.
 With the wide array of choices for students seeking advanced degrees combined with the convenience of studying online, American Military University’s master’s programs meet the advanced educational needs of today’s professionals.

-Some of the certificates that AMU offers at the undergraduate level include Cybercrime Essentials, Fire Study, Forensics, Terrorism Studies and Visual Communications.
+Some of the certificates at the undergraduate level include Cybercrime Essentials, Fire Study, Forensics, Terrorism Studies and Visual Communications.
 At the master’s level, students may choose a certificate from such areas as Joint Warfare, Criminal Justice or Space Studies.
 Credits from certificate programs may be applied to associate’s, bachelor’s and master’s degrees.

 Admissions